Slipping Wives

-Slipping Wives is a silent comedy short film starring Priscilla Dean, Stan Laurel and Oliver Hardy prior to their official billing as the duo Laurel and Hardy.
-The team appeared in a total of 107 films between 1921 and 1951.
-Priscilla Dean was a popular silent film star.
+Slipping Wives is a 1927 American silent short comedy film starring Priscilla Dean with Stan Laurel, and Oliver Hardy prior to their official billing as the duo Laurel and Hardy.

 Plot

-Priscilla is married to an artist called Leon.
-However Leon isn't showing much interest in his wife so she hatches a plot to win back his affections.
+Priscilla is married to an artist named Leon.
+However Leon has not been showing much interest in his wife, so she hatches a plot to win back his affections.
 Ollie plays the butler.
 Stan arrives at the door to sell paint and has a fight with Ollie.
-Priscilla employs Stan to "Make love to her" and ensure Leon becomes jealous.
+Priscilla employs Stan to "make love to her" and ensure Leon becomes jealous.
 Ollie has to wash and dress Stan and make him look presentable enough to fool Leon at a dinner party that night.
 Priscilla admits to Leon what she has done and he pulls a gun to teach the 'home-wrecker' a lesson.
-Leon corners Stan and admits he's just acting to make Priscilla think he's really jealous.
-Ollie doesn't realise this and he chases Stan out of the house with a rifle.
+Leon corners Stan and admits he is just acting to make Priscilla think he's really jealous.
+Ollie does not realise this and he chases Stan out of the house with a rifle.
 Ollie returns looking shaken.
 A police officer follows him and says "You nearly blew my brains out".
 Leon and Priscilla hug.